latenitefilms/BRAWToolbox/README.md

 ![Screenshot](Documentation/install-09.png)

-> **IMPORTANT:** You should run the BRAW Toolbox application again after each update, to make sure you're using the latest Motion Template and Metadata View.
+> **IMPORTANT:** You should run the BRAW Toolbox application again after each update, to make sure you're using the latest Motion Templates, Metadata View, and LUTs.

 Once Final Cut Pro is launched you can access BRAW Toolbox via the Workflow Extension button: